When Homogeneous Systems Meet Dissipation and Disorder: Non-equilibrium Steady-State, topological phase transition, and Wigner Distribution

+Based on the above considerations, in our numerical calculation, we choose a relatively loose criterion, that is, the steady state where the distance between the center of mass and the system boundary is less than or equal to $5$ times the lattice constant is considered as the edge state.
+Analysis of Fig.~\ref{f4} reveals two critical dependencies: Firstly, topological phase transitions occur at significantly reduced critical values when the initial system is topologically trivial, as evidenced by comparing panels \ref{f4}(a) with \ref{f4}(b) or \ref{f4}(c) with \ref{f4}(d).
+Secondly, the parameter $\ell$ substantially modulates the transition threshold, with larger $\ell$ values lowering the critical point required for transition initiation, demonstrated through comparison of panels \ref{f4}(a) with \ref{f4}(c) or \ref{f4}(b) with \ref{f4}(d).

-The different forms of NESSs can be distinguished by using quantum phase space images.
-For example, by solving the Wigner function in phase space, we can distinguish the cases with the one-branch edge state, the multiple edge states, and the delocalized state.
+In addition to the spatial distribution of $\rho_{nn}$, the different forms of NESSs can be distinguished by using quantum phase space images.
+For example, by solving the Wigner function in phase space, we can distinguish the cases with the edge state and the delocalized state.
 For a given quantum state, the Wigner distribution function is given by

 where $x$ and $p$ are the position and momentum in phase space, respectively, and $\hbar$ is the reduced Planck constant.
 With the steady-state populations, we can construct the corresponding wave functions, i.e., $\ket{\psi}=\sum_{n}\phi(n)c^{\dag}_{n}\ket{0}$ with $\phi(n)=\sqrt{\rho_{nn}}$.
-Under $\ell=1$, the steady-state Wigner distributions for $\omega=1.5\nu$ and $\omega=0$ are plotted in Figs.~\ref{f4}(a) and \ref{f5}(b), respectively.
+Under $\ell=1$ and $\gamma=0.1\nu$, the steady-state Wigner distributions for $\omega=1.5\nu$ and $\omega=0.5\nu$ are plotted in Figs.~\ref{f5}(a) and \ref{f5}(b), respectively.
 We can see that Wigner distributions in the momentum branch for both cases are localized at $p=0$.
-The distribution circumstances in the $x$ branch have analog to the steady-sate populations (see Figs.~\ref{f2}(a) and \ref{f2}(d)).
-Similarly, under $\ell=2$ the Wigner distributions in the momentum branch are localized at $p=0$ as well, and the distributions in the $x$ branch have analog to the steady-sate populations (see Figs.~\ref{f3}(a) and \ref{f3}(d)).
+The distribution circumstances in the $x$ branch (at $p=0$) have analog to the steady-sate populations (see Figs.~\ref{f2}(a) and \ref{f2}(b)).
+Under $\ell=1$ and $\gamma=\nu$, the Wigner distributions in the momentum branch are delocalized at $x=-L/2$, and the distributions in the $x$ branch (at $p=0$) have analog to the steady-sate populations (see Figs.~\ref{f2}(c) and \ref{f2}(d)).